San Antonio station (Caltrain)

 Train station in Mountain View, California, U.S.

 San Antonio station is a Caltrain commuter rail station located in Mountain View, California.
 The station has two side platforms serving the two tracks of the Peninsula Subdivision, with a pedestrian tunnel at the south end.

-The station opened in April 1999 to replace the Castro station, which was located 0.8 miles to the south at Rengstorff Ave.
+The station opened on April 18, 1999; it supplemented and ultimately replaced Castro station, which was located 0.8 miles to the south at Rengstorff Avenue.